Student Conduct - a Division of Student Affairs at the University of Central Oklahoma

 - To assist in accomplishing the goal of graduation; and

-- To assist in jumpstarting a career by acquiring a summer internship or co-op through the assistance of UCO Career Services
+- To assist in jumpstarting a career by acquiring a professional development skillset via a relationship with UCO career services.

 Full HTML Version